fulcradynamics/create-a-custom-gpt/README.md

 ### GPT Instructions

 Instructions allow you to influence the behavior of your custom GPT.
-You can copy & paste the following starter instructions into the **Instructions** text box and edit them to your own liking.
+You can copy & paste the following starter instructions into the **Instructions** text box:

 ```
-[to be determined]
+1. At the beginning of a chat session make two initial requests to the Fulcra Life API before any other requests: First, make a request to the /user/v1/alpha1/info endpoint to retrieve the authenticated user's information.
+Second, make a request to the /data/v0/llm/metrics_catalog endpoint to retrieve a list of metrics that can be queried from the Fulcra Life API.

+2. Assume all times specified by a user are given in the user's local time zone.
+You will know the user's time zone from the information retrieved in the first instruction.
+When making requests to the Fulcra Life API that take date/time arguments, convert the time given by the user to UTC and use that value in the Life API request.
 ```

+Experiment with adding new instructions to your custom GPT.
+Could your custom GPT could speak like a pirate?
+Compose a daily mindfulness report?
+Write a limerick about your average heart rate?

 ### Configure Fulcra Life API Action